 Community development: making each voice countSep 6, 2016

-UNDP is helping them implement and finance these plans as part of the five-year project “Integrated Support to Rural Development: Building Resilient Communities”, financed by the Government of the Russian Federation and implemented by UNDP in Armenia, in close partnership with the RA Ministry of Territorial Administration and Development.
-The project budget is over USD 5 million and is aimed at increasing income-generation opportunities and supporting rural infrastructure.
+UNDP is helping women and men residents of the mentioned communities implement and finance these plans as part of the five-year project “Integrated Support to Rural Development: Building Resilient Communities”, financed by the Government of the Russian Federation and implemented by UNDP in Armenia, in close partnership with the RA Ministry of Territorial Administration and Development.
+The project budget is over USD 5 million and is aimed at increasing income-generation opportunities and supporting rural infrastructure development.

 Today, members of a Russian delegation headed by Dmitry Maximychev, Deputy Director, Department of International Organizations, Ministry of Foreign Affairs of Russian Federation, Hovik Abovyan, Governor of Tavush region, and Armen Martirosyan, Programme Analyst for UNDP Sustainable Growth and Resilience Portfolio, visited the community of Berdavan in Tavush region to familiarize themselves with the project.

-“UNDP in Armenia is focused on reducing inequality, exclusion and poverty in an environmentally friendly way.
-The integrated and participatory approach applied by this project ensures that every single community member’s opinion is considered in the development of their own community,” said Bradley Busetto, UN Resident Coordinator/UNDP Resident Representative in Armenia.
+“UNDP in Armenia is focused on reducing inequality, exclusion and poverty in an environmentally friendly and gender responsive way.
+The integrated and participatory approach applied by this project ensures that every single community member’s opinion is considered in the development of their own community and women and men are equally empowered to bring in and discuss their diverse concerns, perspectives and priorities through the process,” said Bradley Busetto, UN Resident Coordinator/UNDP Resident Representative in Armenia.

 During the last 18 months, the project has registered substantive progress - 16 integrated community development plans have been approved by Community Councils.
 Energy-efficient greenhouses with a surface of 135 m² have been constructed for 12 families in the communities of Berdavan, Voskevan and Dovegh - 80 percent of co-financed by the project, with the remaining 20 percent by the families themselves.
 Drip irrigation systems for the greenhouses were installed by the Armenian Relief Society.